Gliese 367 b: Properties

 Due to its close orbit, the exoplanet gets bombarded with radiation over 500 times more than Earth receives from the Sun.
 Dayside temperatures on GJ 367b are around 1728 K.

 Gliese 367 b is presumably tidally locked, and any atmosphere, if ever existed, would have boiled away due to the planet's extreme temperatures.
-Observations from JWST provide evidence that the planet indeed lacks an atmosphere, and that its albedo is low.
-The absence of day-night heat recirculation suggests significant volatile loss, shaping its current atmospheric and surface properties.
+Observations from the James Webb Space Telescope provide evidence that the planet indeed lacks an atmosphere, and that its albedo is low.
+The absence of day–night heat recirculation suggests significant volatile loss, shaping its current atmospheric and surface properties.
 GJ 367b's exceptional density raises intriguing hypotheses about its origin, from mantle evaporation to Mercury-like collisions.
 This discovery prompts broader inquiries into the habitability of small rocky planets orbiting M dwarfs and offers valuable insights into planetary formation and atmospheric dynamics across the cosmos.

 The core of GJ 367b is likely composed of iron and nickel, making it similar to Mercury's core.
 The core of GJ 367b is extremely dense, making up about 91% of the planet's mass; the entire planet has a total density of 10.2±1.3 g/cm3, about twice that of Earth.
 The planet may have been stripped of the outer silicate layers, like Mercury and other iron planets, due to collisions or evaporation by the extreme stellar radiation.